coreshop/CoreShop/docs/02_User_Documentation/04_Localization/06_TaxRules.md

  - Name
  - Active
- - Shops: In which Shops this Tax-Rule can be used.
+ - Stores: In which Stores this Tax-Rule can be used.
  - Rules: Which Country and/or State should use which Tax Rate and what should happen when multiple Tax Rates apply.

 ![Tax Rules](img/taxrules.png)